 In a direct custody role, the IRA provider will control the custody choices, and any movement of assets, both fiat and digital.
 The Rocket Dollar model allows for greater flexibility around storage & custody for the IRA LLC assets.

-What should I keep in mind when executing on investments?
+What should I keep in mind when executing investments?

 Who owns my coins then?

 Your retirement account owns the coins.
+Whatever exchange you use is the final direct crypto security.
+Rocket Dollar's partner holds custody of your IRA, which is the single-member (100% owner) of your LLC, and you are the manager of that LLC, making all investment and storage decisions.
 Using the proper ownership identifiers your retirement account can invest in any cryptocurrency such as Ethereum, Bitcoin, Litecoin, as well as a Security Token Offering (STO).
 If you use an exchange, but it must be able to properly handle your IRA LLC or Solo 401(k) Retirement Trust, and title your assets into retirement account name instead of your own.

 With the exchange, you can set up a storage option that works for you and your retirement account as long as you avoid a prohibited transaction.